samuel-jimenez/GramEditor/docs/src/development/macos.md

 ### Avoiding continual rebuilds

-If you are finding that Zed is continually rebuilding root crates, it may be because you are pointing your development Zed at the codebase itself.
+If you are finding that Tehanu is continually rebuilding root crates, it may be because you are pointing your development Tehanu at the codebase itself.

-This causes problems because `cargo run` exports a bunch of environment variables which are picked up by the `rust-analyzer` that runs in the development build of Zed.
+This causes problems because `cargo run` exports a bunch of environment variables which are picked up by the `rust-analyzer` that runs in the development build of Tehanu.
 These environment variables are in turn passed to `cargo check`, which invalidates the build cache of some of the crates we depend on.

-You can easily avoid running the built binary on the checked-out Zed codebase using `cargo run ~/path/to/other/project` to ensure that you don't hit this.
+You can easily avoid running the built binary on the checked-out Tehanu codebase using `cargo run ~/path/to/other/project` to ensure that you don't hit this.

 ### Speeding up verification

-If you are building Zed a lot, you may find that macOS continually verifies new builds which can add a few seconds to your iteration cycles.
+If you are building Tehanu a lot, you may find that macOS continually verifies new builds which can add a few seconds to your iteration cycles.

 To fix this, you can: